-Medical hold A (issued by Health Services) and medical hold B (issued by Counseling Services) prevent course registration and entrance to class.
-These holds will be removed when the student has contacted the appropriate university office and satisfied requested requirements.
+A Medical hold is issued by Health Services or Counseling Services and prevents course registration and entrance to class.
+This hold will be removed when the student has contacted the appropriate university office and satisfied requested requirements.

 Previous Balance Hold